SuryaP-ICS/Loops-and-Conditionals-Assignment/README.md

 # Processes That Will Happen and How to Run The System

-🅰️ Input your Destination out of a list of 5 locations 🅱️ Input your Trip's Duration.
-When you leave and when you come back also work fine ©️ Input your Travel preferences
+- Input your Destination out of a list of 5 locations
+- Input your Trip's Duration.
+When you leave and when you come back also work fine
-- Food (type of cuisine and fast/fine dining)
+- Input your Travel preferences: Food (type of cuisine and fast/fine dining)
 - Activity (Hiking vs Spa Day)
-D - Input the weather/climate of that location based on what is currently available for the trip's duration E - Recieve a polished travel itinerary to help you organize your activities and schedule as well as ChatGPT's travel tips and packing advice.
+- Input the weather/climate of that location based on what is currently available for the trip's duration
+- Recieve a polished travel itinerary to help you organize your activities and schedule as well as ChatGPT's travel tips and packing advice.